 - Learn through dialogue with students and faculty from all parts of the Chinese cultural sphere and coming from around the world

-- Make the most of our location to learn on-the-ground in China and Hong Kong through fieldwork and internship courses, research, travel and social learning
+- Make the most of our location to learn on-the-ground in China and Hong Kong through fieldwork courses, research, travel and social learning

-- Develop an area of special knowledge combined with China expertise through research, internships, or through adding a well-chosen minor
+- Develop an area of special knowledge combined with China expertise through research, immersive learning, or through adding a well-chosen minor